Anna Angelin

 Research

-In 2011 and 2012 I worked on "The Commission fo a Socially Sustainable Malmö" with research on strategies and policies aiming at reduction of child poverty.
-I have served as an expert in a Govermental Inquiry (SOU) as well as being a board member for the Swedish Agency for Youth and Civil Society.
+In 2011 and 2012 I was engaged by "The Commission for a Socially Sustainable Malmö" to conduct research on strategies and policies aiming at reduction of child poverty.
+I have served as an expert in a Govermental Inquiry (SOU) as well as being a board member for the Swedish Agency for Youth and Civil Society (currently MUCF).

-I supervised Jayeon Lindellee, PhD graduation 2018 with the dissertation "Beyond retrenchment.
-Multi-pillarization of Swedish unemployment benefit provision".
+I supervised Jayeon Lee (formerly Lindellee) in her PhD research with the dissertation "Beyond retrenchment.
+Multi-pillarization of Swedish unemployment benefit provision" (2018).
 I was editor for the Jubilee book from School of Social Work that was published in 2022.
-I am also engaged in the research network AKTIV collaborating with the surrounding society on issues related to social policy, social benefits and labour market.
 I also held a position in the civil society founded commission NYSTA developing strategies relating to innovation, education and research during 2020-2021.
+I have been Chairman for Save the Children District Malmö and is currently serving as board member.
+I have also been engaged as a volunteer in the Majblomman foundation for poor children and Stadsmissionens night café and shelter for homeless or vulnerable citizens.

 Teaching

-I have been employed at the School of Social Work, Lund University almost 20 years and have been teaching and supervising on various courses and levels and also supervised Jayeon Lindelee (PhD graduation 2018).
-In 2013 I was head of the doctoral introductory course at School of Social Work Lund University.
-I have also been heading and developing an explorative and innovative course at this department where service users are included as students and study together with social work students.
+I am currently Course director for “Professional Social Work” which is the final course of the BSc in Social Work.
+I have been employed at the School of Social Work, Lund University for more than 20 years and have been teaching and supervising on various courses and levels.
+In 2013 I was leading the doctoral introductory course at School of Social Work Lund University.
+I have also been Course director and developing an explorative and innovative course at this department where service users are included as students and study together with regular social work students.
 The course focuses on social mobilization, entrepreneurship and service user involvement in social services.
 The presence of the service users enables a wider perspective and understanding of service users own voice and experiences in relation to creating best practice in social policy and various services.
 In a collaboration with School of Social Welfare, University of California, Berkeley I have in 2015 published an article on this in "Journal of Evidence-Informed Social Work" and have also been invited to Berkeley to present this work in 2013.
-I am currently working on various courses, primarily SOPA 43 and SOPM 21 as well as supervising Bachelor and Master thesis projects.

 • Social Sciences